Access Through JDBC¶

 You can get the Denodo JDBC driver from:

-Or from the installation (
+Or from your installation of the Denodo Platform (

 The JDBC driver is compatible with Java 8, 9, 10 and 11.